r-tidy-remote-sensing/tidyrgee/README.md

 1.  select the `NDVI` band from the ImageCollection
 2.  filter the imageCollection to a desired date range
-3.  grouping the filtered ImageCollection by month
+3.  group the filtered ImageCollection by month
 4.  summarizing each pixel by year and month.

 The result will be an `ImageCollection` with the one `Image` per month